Top 10 Handmade Artisan Papers Brands

 Exacompta Clairefontaine S.A.

-Exacompta Clairefontaine S.A., founded in 1858 in the Grand Est region of France and listed on Euronext (ALEXA), is one of Europe's largest vertically integrated paper and stationery groups, with trailing twelve-month revenue of approximately $905M and net income of ~$24.38M.
-The Group operates four major paper mills equipped with five core paper machines and employs over 3,300 people, serving customers in more than 80 countries.
-The Clairefontaine brand itself is synonymous with premium writing papers, notebooks, envelopes, and creative stationery, produced using sustainably sourced wood pulp and manufactured through a highly integrated process from pulp to finished product.
-The company's flagship products include the iconic Clairefontaine Triomphe writing pad and the Europa notebook range, prized by writers, calligraphers, and premium stationery enthusiasts worldwide.
-Beyond stationery, Exacompta Clairefontaine produces office papers, filing systems, and creative arts materials.
-The Group's vertically integrated model—controlling forestry sourcing, pulp production, papermaking, conversion, and distribution—enables exceptional quality control and cost efficiency.
+Exacompta Clairefontaine S.A., founded in 1858 in the Grand Est region of France and listed on Euronext Growth Paris (ALEXA), is one of Europe's largest fully vertically integrated paper and stationery groups.
+With trailing twelve-month revenue of approximately $905 million (€844M) and net income of approximately $24.38 million, the Group operates four major paper mills equipped with five core paper machines and employs over 3,300 people, serving customers across more than 80 countries.
+The Clairefontaine brand itself is synonymous with premium writing papers, notebooks, envelopes, and creative stationery of uncompromising quality.
+The company's flagship products include the iconic Clairefontaine Triomphe writing pad, beloved by fountain pen users and calligraphers for its ultra-smooth, ink-resistant surface, and the Europa notebook range, prized by writers and premium stationery enthusiasts worldwide.
+Beyond the Clairefontaine brand, the Group produces office papers, filing and document management systems, creative arts materials, diaries, and luxury paper products.
+What distinguishes Exacompta Clairefontaine is its unique fully vertically integrated business model: the company controls forestry sourcing, pulp production, papermaking, conversion, and distribution—a level of integration unmatched by any competitor.
+This end-to-end control enables exceptional quality assurance, cost efficiency, and environmental stewardship, with the company's sustainably managed French forests providing the raw material for its entire paper production chain.

 Brand